N-Haritha16/HarithaNallamilli_PKI_2FA_Microservice/README.md

 This system does not grant administrator access, so Docker could not be installed locally.

+The application was successfully built and executed using GitHub Codespaces, and the Dockerfile and docker-compose.yml are included and verified for correctness and standards compliance.

 All cryptographic logic, API endpoints, and tests were executed successfully in a local Python environment.
-The Dockerfile and docker-compose.yml are included and verified for correctness and standards compliance.

 ## 🔒 Security Notes